-Baton Rouge Trader Joe's practicing social distancing; providing designated senior hours
+Baton Rouge Trader Joe's practicing social distancing; providing designated senior lines

 Latest Weather Blog

-Baton Rouge Trader Joe's practicing social distancing; providing designated senior hours
+Baton Rouge Trader Joe's practicing social distancing; providing designated senior lines

-BATON ROUGE- Trader Joe's has made adjustments due to the COVID-19 outbreak, offering special senior hours and limiting the number of customers in the store to practice social distancing.
+BATON ROUGE- Trader Joe's has made adjustments due to the COVID-19 outbreak, offering separate senior lines and limiting the number of customers in the store to practice social distancing.

 Store hours remain from 9 a.m. to 7 p.m. and every day between 9 a.m. and 10 a.m., crew members will maintain an additional line outside the front door for senior customers.